-Through regular meetings and action events, MRO sangha members are invited to meet at Zen Mountain Monastery and the Zen Center of New York City to gather and share information about, and organize responses to, those issues involving the health of the planet that seem most urgent.
+The MRO sangha members are from Zen Mountain Monastery and the Zen Center of New York City.
+Previous activities have including gathering to share information about, and organize responses to, issues involving the health of the planet that seem most urgent.
 The Initiative is part and parcel with a broader Dharma Action Initiative that attempts to take on a variety of social and economic issues effecting our communities, our country, and our world.

 The Earth Initiative includes: